qishisuren123/AnyCap/README.md

 ---

 ## License

-@builtin markdown language features
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
- -->